From Next-Token to Mathematics: The Learning Dynamics of Mathematical Reasoning in Language Models

-To address these challenges, we propose the Mathematics Common Core Assessment of Problem Solving --- \emph{MathCAMPS} --- a framework for synthesizing high-quality mathematical word problems at scale.
-Our approach is grounded in the Mathematics Common Core (CC) Standards from Kindergarten through 8th grade.
-The CC standardizes a mathematics curriculum adopted by thousands of schools, describing specific abilities that students should learn by each grade.
+In this work, we develop a synthetic dataset and design evaluations to address these questions, and elicit a number of insights into how mathematical skills develop during LLM pre- and post-training.
+Concretely, we introduce MathCAMPS: a fine-grained dataset created automatically from the Common Core (CC) mathematics curriculum, including 49 different skills (CC ``standards'') from grades K-8.
+The CC curriculum is adopted by thousands of K-12 schools and includes grade-wise standards that indicate specific skills students must be proficient at by grade.